 Title I schools now implement specific programs and interventions and academic progress is reported using the College and Career Readiness Performance Index (CCRPI).
 The CCRPI serves as a comprehensive report card for all schools in Georgia.

-The office of Federal Programs works with all nine schools in Decatur County to strategically plan for school improvement and increase student achievement.
+The office of Federal Programs works with all six schools in Decatur County to strategically plan for school improvement and increase student achievement.

 Title I provides federal funds through GaDOE to public schools with high numbers or percentages of low-income students, based on free and reduced lunch data, to help ensure that all children meet challenging state academic content and student achievement standards.